Export as audio + video

 Exporting stems (channel export)

 When Export Channels is enabled, each channel is rendered as a separate WAV file alongside (or instead of) the master.
 Files are named by channel number and any assigned channel name.
+The master WAV captures the performed master output, including live PerformFX gestures.
+Channel exports stay pre-master-FX so stems remain clean for later mixing.
 Use channel export when you want:- a handoff into a DAW for further production

 - separate stems for later mixing or mastering